No Blame Divorce - The Divorce, Dissolution and Separation Act 2020

 - The Court will take the statement of the joint parties or one party to be conclusive evidence that the marriage has irretrievably broken down and make a divorce order

 Difference in procedure

-- From the date the proceedings started the new legislation introduces a new minimum period of 20 weeks before issuing a “Conditional Order” (currently the Decree Nisi).
+- From the date the proceedings started the new legislation introduces a new minimum period of 20 weeks before issuing a “Conditional Order” (previously the Decree Nisi).
 This is effectively a “cooling off” period to allow for the parties to be certain this is what they want and provide sufficient time to consider the financial aspects of the separation

 - The same period of 6 weeks between the Conditional Order and Final Divorce Order (previously Decree Absolute) remains